 In the early twentieth century, "white sugar" had become a ubiquitous yet provocative term.
 It did not aim at the chemical whiteness of sugar but explicitly addressed its social dimension.
-Other than British consumers, who profited from the forced labour of African sugar cane workers in the Caribbean, Australian commodity racism found expression in the "purification" of the Queensland sugar industry from "cheap labour" in order to reap the ideological benefit of a doubly white sugar, not only refined white but also produced white.
+Other than British consumers, who profited from the forced labour of African sugar cane workers in the Caribbean, Australian commodity racism found expression in the "purification" of the Queensland sugar industry

+Inserted by the Sugar Growers of Australia for the Information of the Teople from "cheap labour" in order to reap the ideological benefit of a doubly white sugar, not only refined white but also produced white.

-Fig. 5: Advertisement by the Sugar Growers of Australia The Examiner, 13.4.1932
+Fig. 5: Advertisement by the Sugar Growers of Australia

+The Examiner, 13.4.1932